adobe/antialiased-cnns/README.md

 ## (A) Acknowledgments

-This repository is built off the PyTorch ImageNet training [repository](https://github.com/pytorch/examples/tree/master/imagenet).
+This repository is built off the PyTorch [ImageNet training](https://github.com/pytorch/examples/tree/master/imagenet) and [torchvision models](https://github.com/pytorch/vision/tree/master/torchvision/models) repositories.

 ## (B) Citation

 If you find this useful for your research, please consider citing this [bibtex](https://richzhang.github.io/index_files/bibtex_icml2019.txt).

+## (C) Contact

+Please contact Richard Zhang <rizhang at adobe dot com> with any comments or feedback.